santerihukari/santerihukari.github.io/photography.markdown

 - **Powerlifting and Weightlifting Student Championships** (2025)
 - Various smaller local events

 The gallery is under active development, and interaction may vary across devices.
+Smaller versions of the photos are stored on GitHub.
+Downloading the original size photos is possible via the download button, which initializes download from Google Drive.
+Not all photos have download functionality yet.

 <section class="photo-gallery">
   <div class="photo-grid" id="photoGrid">